robdodson/robdodson.github.com/source/_posts/2013-03-16-html5-template-tag-introduction.markdown

 - You can't precompile the template into a JS function like you can with other libraries like handlebars.
 - You can't preload the assets referenced by a template (images, sounds, css, js).
 - You can't nest templates inside of one another and have it automagically work.
 If a template contains another template you'll have to activate the child, then activate the parent.
-- Very little browser support (only Chrome 26 at the time of this writing).
+- There's no support for data interpolation (i.e. filling a template with values from a JS object).

 Given that list of cons you might say "Well why would I ever bother with the `<template>` tag if something like handlebars gives me way more power?"
-That's a great question because by itself the `<template>` tag isn't so impressive.
-Its saving grace lies in the fact that it is intended to be used *along side* the Shadow DOM and Custom Elements to generate a Web Component.
+That's a great question because by itself the `<template>` tag doesn't seem so impressive.

+Its saving grace lies in the fact that it is part of the DOM, whereas all other template libraries are actually just pushing around Strings.
+That makes them vulnerable to XSS and requires weird hacks to prevent the browser from rendering their content.
+While features like data interpolation are pretty crucial, they can be fixed by the next generation of template libraries, in fact [Polymer's](polymer-project.org) templating has already added this back in.
+Which leads to the bigger point: combining templates with Shadow DOM and Custom Elements gives us the future component model for the web, and that's why I'm truly excited to use them.

 Think back to the story about Bootstrap that I told at the beginning of this post.
 If all the markup for a Bootstrap button lived inside a template tag then we'd be one step closer to having a nice encapsulated widget.
 The next step would be to isolate the styles associated with the button.
 But I'll save that for tomorrow's post :)